bgs99/simplehaskell-c/README.md

     - GHCI's 'it' keyword that contains result of the previous succsessful evaluation
     - Line editing and commands history via GNU readline
+    - Prettifier for Nats and Lists from Prelude in examples/import/Prelude.shs

 For most of the other things this interpretator's language is similar to Haskell